IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 ​
 The goal of Integrity Enforcer is to provide assurance of the integrity of Kubernetes resources.
 ​

 Resources on a Kubernetes cluster are defined in various form of artifacts such as YAML files, Helm charts, Operator, etc., but those artifacts may be altered maliciously or unintentionally before deploying them to cluster.
 This could be an integrity issue.
 For example, some artifact may be modified to inject malicous scripts and configurations inside in stealthy manner, then admin deploys it without knowing the falsification.
 ​

 IE provides signature-based assurance of integrity for Kubernetes resources at cluster side.
-IE works as an Admission Controller which handles all incoming Kubernetes admission requests, verifies if the requests attached a signature, and blocks any unauthorized requests according to the enforce policy before actually pursisting in EtcD.
+IE works as an Admission Controller which handles all incoming Kubernetes admission requests, verifies if the requests attached a signature, and blocks any unauthorized requests according to the enforce policy before actually persisting in etcd.
 ​
 ## Supported Platforms
 ​